MohamedHelmy296/Learning-Java/Java Basic /program/README.md

 - test5 >>>>>> Calculator with switch statement
 - test6 >>>>>> infinite Calculator
 - test7 >>>>>> Program to sum n numbers
 - test8 >>>>>> Program that asks the user to input a positive integer.
 It should then print the multiplication table of that number.
+- test9 >>>>>> Program to find the factorial value of any number entered through the user